oluwagbemiga01/Bank-Churn-Report/README.md

 ### Questions For Analysis

 1. Which customer demographics are most likely to churn (age, income, education level)
-2. How does product engagement affect churn
-3. Are there common patterns among customers who churn across multiple products
+2. Are there common patterns among customers who churn across multiple products
-4. What are the geographical trends of churn
 5. How does product ownership impact the likelihood of churn